anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 charging point (e.g., ISO 15118-2 {{ISO-IEC-15118-2}})
 as well as between the charging point and the charging point operator (e.g. OCPP {{OCPP}}).
 Depending on the authentication model, unilateral or mutual authentication is required.
-In both cases the charging point uses an X.509 certificate to authenticate itself in TLS channels between the electric vehicle and the charging point.
+In both cases, the charging point uses an X.509 certificate to authenticate itself in TLS channels between the electric vehicle and the charging point.
 The management of this certificate depends,